Picorims/wav2bar/README.md

 #### flatpak

+**This option is currently configured but NOT available due to this issue: https://github.com/electron/forge/issues/2561**

 This maker creates a flatpak package, which is a sandboxed package that helps deploying applications to many Linux distributions at a time.

 As per the Electron Forge documentation (https://www.electronforge.io/config/makers/flatpak):